 The overlapping rear beavertails are a perfect spot to tuck a motorcycle jacket when it’s not in use, or to store wet things - like a tent rainfly, towel, or campsite garbage – that you don't want inside your drybag.
 The inside panels of the beavertails include a tent pole holder, a removable map pocket, and a mesh pocket for wet/dry items like toothbrush/toothpaste.

-To expand the capacity of your Reckless 80, add a Tracker 10L or Tracker 20L drybag with a set of Simple Cinch Straps.
+To expand the capacity of your Reckless 80, add a Tracker 10L drybag to the back with a set of Simple Cinch Straps.
 There are two aluminum d-rings on the rear beavertail of the Reckless 80 which are specifically designed for holding these two bags.
 Run the Simple Cinch Straps through the webbing pass-throughs.
 See this picture, this picture, and this picture for examples.
 On the Tracker 20, leave the removable beavertail at home when you're mounting it on the Reckless 80.

 For more pics of the Reckless 80 on various makes/models of bikes, try searching on google, or visiting our advrider.com thread (in the 'Vendor' forum).

 Included in your order are two pieces of Velcro.
 Use these to put on the underside of the Stinger 22 when used as a backpack to prevent Velcro from catching on your clothing.

 Download a PDF for Reckless 80 V2 below: